alejandroq/serverless.deepdive.edu/README.md

 ## Why use FaaS?

-While FaaS maintains a slim class of its own complexities (see AWS Lambda limitations below), it allows for a focus on code and less on maintaining infastructure (including OS patches, etc).
+While FaaS maintains a slim class of its own complexities (see AWS Lambda limitations below), it allows for a focus on code and less on maintaining infrastructure (including OS patches, etc).
 Strategies for cycling servers and load balancing take a step back to API versioning strategies (which is no simpler in typical infrastructure) and the limitations below.

 FaaS deltas Platform as a Service (PaaS) in that the latter requires always requires a running thread - even if it handles load balancing.
 FaaS, starting with AWS Lambda, are "on-demand" and metered per subsecond use.
 PaaS is closer to a more typical server setup, however it is hosted by a compensated entity.

-Utilizing FaaS recoups costs via pay-as-you-go, reduced server maintanence, 'infinite' horizontal scaling and configurable vertical scaling.
+Utilizing FaaS recoups costs via pay-as-you-go, reduced server maintenance, 'infinite' horizontal scaling and configurable vertical scaling.

 Use cases: [https://aws.amazon.com/lambda/](https://aws.amazon.com/lambda/)

 We will be focusing on AWS Lambda from here on out.

 Lambda supports an array of languages including:
-- NodeJS
-- Python
-- Java 8
-- C#
-- Go
+[ NodeJS, Python, Java 8, C#, Go ]

 ## AWS Lambda Limitations